UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb.md

 **Casting Interruptions** A spellcaster who is hit by an attack while casting a spell must make a saving throw.
 If he fails, the spell is lost (as if it were cast) and no effect takes place.

+**Moving and Missiles** A combatant who looses a missile in the missile phase cannot move during the move phase.

 ### Attacks & Damage

 **Basic Attacks** Roll a d20 and add to-hit bonus.
 Results that are equal to or greater than the target's armor class (AC) deal the weapon's damage to the target.
 The target reduces their HP by that much.
 Attack rolls of 20 are critical hits -- roll twice as many damage dice.